mikepiman/dns66/README.md

 any DNS queries that are not blacklisted.

 Custom upstream DNS can be configured.
 If the feature is turned off, the current connection's DNS servers are used.
-The app ships are pre-defined list of well known (mostly German) non-logging servers courtesy of the Chaos Computer Club.
+The app ships with pre-defined lists of well-known (mostly German) non-logging servers courtesy of the Chaos Computer Club.